CS480UIC/dbs-resource_management/documentation/glossary.md

 __Description__: This contains extra specifications which is optional.
 It can contain NULL values.

 __Description of the entity__: This table contains all the current bookings done by various schools.
 It depends on the entity 'school' and 'booking_employee' .
 The UPDATE in the school and booking_employee has to be CASCADED to the entity resource.
-Cascade on primary key update and delete and Restrict on foreign key insert and update.
+Cascade on primary key update and delete.